gil-ryan/grs-the-gambler/README.md

 # My gaming resository!

-__“Strategy without tacticsis the slowest route to victory.Tacticswithout strategy is the noise before defeat.”__ - Sun Tzu
+__“Strategy without tactics is the slowest route to victory.Tactics without strategy is the noise before defeat.”__ - Sun Tzu

 ## Games